apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 Almost all sites using fingerprinting and tracking scripts try to protect them as much as much as they can.
 However, it is impossible to make client-side JavaScript immune to reverse engineering.
 It is only possible to make reverse engineering difficult and unpleasant for the developer.
 The procedure used to make the code as unreadable as possible is called [obfuscation](https://www.techtarget.com/searchsecurity/definition/obfuscation#:~:text=Obfuscation%20means%20to%20make%20something,code%20is%20one%20obfuscation%20method.).

 When you want to dig inside the protection code to determine exactly which data is collected, you will probably have to deobfuscate it.
 Be aware that this can be a very time-consuming process.
-Code deobfuscation can take anywhere up to 1-2-days to be at a semi-readable state.
+Code deobfuscation can take anywhere up to 1–2 days to be in a semi-readable state.

 We recommend watching some videos from [Jarrod Overson on YouTube](https://www.youtube.com/channel/UCJbZGfomrHtwpdjrARoMVaA/videos) to learn the tooling necessary to deobfuscate code.

 ### Using browser extensions

-Because of how common it has become to obfuscate fingerprinting scripts, there are many extensions help identify fingerprinting scripts due to the fact that browser fingerprinting is such a big privacy question.
+Because of how common it has become to obfuscate fingerprinting scripts, there are many extensions that help identify fingerprinting scripts due to the fact that browser fingerprinting is such a big privacy question.
 Browser extensions such as [**Don't Fingerprint Me**](https://github.com/freethenation/DFPM) have been created to help detect them.
 In the extension's window, you can see a report on which functions commonly used for fingerprinting have been called, and which navigator properties have been accessed.

 ![Don't Fingerprint Me extension window](./images/dont-fingerprint-me.png)

-This extension provides monitoring of only a few critical attributes, but in order to to deceive anti-scraping protections, the full list is needed.
+This extension provides monitoring of only a few critical attributes, but in order to deceive anti-scraping protections, the full list is needed.
 However, the extension does reveal the scripts that collect the fingerprints.

 ## Anti-bot fingerprinting {#anti-bot-fingerprinting}